Rural Japan Trip Guide: Small Towns, Farm Stays & Slow Travel

 Pro Tips

-1. For multi-stop trips, Regional Passes can be incredibly useful, especially if you’re staying within one area.
-If you’re moving across regions, the Japan Rail Pass can simplify everything.
-You can explore both options depending on your route, they’re planning tools, not obligations.
+1. For multi-stop trips, within one region Regional Passes can be incredibly convenient.
+If you’re moving across regions, the Japan Rail Pass can simplify everything, as most JR trains are covered, and even some buses and ferries.
+You can explore both options depending on your route, and even point-to-poin train tickets.

 2. And for staying connected while navigating rural transport?
 A Pocket Wi-Fi can quietly save your life (and your schedule).